 Saudek tried his luck in foreign magazines; he published his erotic story 'Sylterella' in a German journal, but never received his payment.
 He did some contributions to Polish and Yugoslavian magazines before making the propagandistic strip 'Major Zeman', adapting a popular TV series.
 The ironic nature of Saudek's work led to yet another publication ban, and Saudek had to make a living drawing illustrations for children's magazines.

 He continued to produce comics for the half-illegal bulletin in the Czech Speleology Society, such as 'Arnal a dva draci zuby' ('Arnal and the Two Dragon's Teeth'), which was eventually translated to Polish, Hungarian, Finnish and Norwegian.
 After the fall of communism many of Kaja Saudek's older comics were published, in hundred of thousands of copies.
 Saudek himself however drifted away from comics and focused on making explicit illustrations for erotic magazines.
-Nonetheless, Kaja Saudek remains one of the most important and influential Czech comic artists, nicknamed "the King of Czech Comics".
+Nonetheless, Kaja Saudek remained one of the most important and influential Czech comic artists, nicknamed "the King of Czech Comics".
+He passed away in June 2015.